orff1989/Ex2OOP/README.md

 Time to run shortestpath distance between node number 1 to node number 10 is: 823569

 Time to run center is: 93263347

 Time to run tsp is:

+__Graph with 1,000,000 Nodes:__

+Time to build: 4946 ms.

+Time to run isConnected: 433 ms.

+Time to run shortestpath distance between node number 1 to node number 10 is: 93263347475

+Time to run center is: 667 ms

+Time to run tsp is: